 No one holds the bear responsible.
 No, the responsibility lies with the people who treated him like a dumb animal.

 Similarly if you experience insecure attachment as a child, all other things being equal, your mind will default to attach insecurely as an adult.
 But we are not bears and all other things are not equal, because we do not live in a science lab.
-So although as children, our choices and reactions are not our responsibility, we become conscious adults and we can choose to take responsibility for our actions and emotions–both past and present.
+So although as children, our choices and reactions are not our responsibility, we become conscious adults and we can choose to take responsibility for our actions and emotions–now.
 A bear, I'm presuming, is not likely to become conscious (unless it was blessed by Aslan at the dawn of time).
 I'll repeat that, although it should be obvious.
 We do not remain children.
-We grow into adults which means that the majority of us1 have the ability to choose to take more conscious responsibility for our lives, and our actions past and present.
+We grow into adults which means that many folk have the ability to choose to take more conscious responsibility for our lives.
 Albeit within the constraints of a society which actively tries to prevent us.
 Or as Will Smith puts it,

-For example, as a seven year old I was bullied into bullying someone else.
+For example, as a seven year old I myself was bullied into bullying someone else.
 At the time, I did this because my survival mechanism determined it was the best way to protect myself and it was not my responsibility.
 But it is now.
 As a conscious adult I can take responsibility for my past actions, and only by doing so can I change my present behaviour accordingly.
 It also allows for reparation (which is important for many reasons).
 Bullying someone may have been the way I survived then; it is not what I choose now.
 If I continue to blame my bullies in the past for my actions, I absolve myself of responsibility.
 I deny myself the possibility of being able to change.
 I eliminate the possibility of making reparations to those I harmed along the way.
 I want to take responsibility for my life because it's the only way I can take charge of my future.

 Consciousness is the extraordinary gift which allows me to assume responsibility for my actions and emotions.
 I'm not saying that the climb into consciousness isn't brutal and hard.
-But whilst I still attribute responsibility to my caregivers for their decisions, blaming them–faulting them–for the adult relationship choices that I make today, will keep me trapped as a victim of their actions forever.
+But whilst I still attribute fault and responsibility to my caregivers for their decisions in the past, blaming them--or faulting them--for the adult relationship choices that I make today, will keep me trapped as a victim of their actions forever.
 I don't want that.